LSSTDESC/desc-howto-python-package/docs/index.md

 <img src="create_package.png" alt="Create Package" width="500"/>

-Pro-tip: naviagate to the page for your newly created repository, e.g., [eac-test](https://github.com/LSSTDESC/eac-test) and click on the "Code" pull down menu and click on the two little box next to the URL to copy the URL to your clipboard.
+Pro-tip: navigate to the page for your newly created repository, e.g., [eac-test](https://github.com/LSSTDESC/eac-test) and click on the "Code" pull down menu and click on the two little box next to the URL to copy the URL to your clipboard.